James-QiuHaoran/Tools/k8s-guides.md

 - `kubectl apply -f <filename>`: configure a resource by file or stdin;
 - `kubectl create –f <filename>`: create resource by file (JSON or YAML, should be complete) or stdin;
 - `kubectl delete –f ([-f FILENAME] | TYPE [(NAME | -l label | --all)])`: delete resources by file name, stdin, resource or names;
-    - `kubectl delete -n social-network --all pod,svc`;
+    - `kubectl delete -n social-network --all pod,svc --force --grace-period=0` does not delete the pods and services, instead, the pods are restarting;

 ### DNS Service Debugging